Last Updated on September 1, 2023 by Jeremy

 After talking to other creators, we are seeing a few trends that could likely explain some of the quirks noted above.

 First, there appears to be a wide income disparity between creators of comparable page sizes/engagement rates.
-When comparing pages that had similar metrics like ours, the biggest difference we saw that could potentially correlate to earnings was simply posting frequency.
-An account that posted 10 times a day vastly outearned accounts that only posted three times a day when other engagement metrics per post were similar.
+When comparing pages that had similar metrics like ours, the biggest differences we saw that could potentially correlate to earnings was posting frequency and average reach.
+An account that posted 10 times a day with sufficient minimum reach vastly out-earned accounts that only posted three times a day and more variable reach.

-Could it be as simple that more posts = more total reach/engagement = more money?
-It certainly seems that way.
+Could it be as simple that more posts of decent reach = more overall engagement = more money?
+There are certainly worse theories out there.

 Second, viral shares did not seem to move earnings as much as we expected for a campaign said to be driven by “engagement.”